airesis/airesis_i18n/README.md

 The translations are uploaded on Crowdin.
 You can request access to Crowdin to help translating.

+You can fetch the latest airesis translations with `bin/rails airesis_i18n:update`.
+This will download the latest english files from the main branch of airesis.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/airesis/airesis_i18n.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.